 - Awareness is being raised about what can and can’t be recycled, where it goes and the consequences of not recycling.
 We've been doing this through social media, leaflets, school assemblies and community talks.

 - A kerbside collection of batteries and old mobile phones was introduced for residents in December 2019.
-Over 2 tonnes of batteries were collected in the first year!
+Almost 6 tonnes of batteries and 111kg of mobile phones have been collected since!

 - Around 43,000 crisp packets were collected at the council offices and recycled through a TerraCycle scheme

 Recycle more year one achievements infographic (PDF Document, 1.9 Mb)